 Training, qualifications & experience

-I am a BACP accredited, fully qualified integrative counsellor and psychotherapist.
+As mentioned earlier, I am a BACP-accredited, fully qualified integrative counsellor and psychotherapist.
 I also hold a BACP Certificate of Proficiency, and am a member of the BACP Register for counsellors and Psychotherapists.

 I work in accordance with the BACP Ethical Framework, and have a CPCAB Diploma in Therapeutic Counselling.
 I also hold a Masters of Arts Degree (MA) in Psychoanalysis & Contemporary Society, a BA Honours Degree in modern languages, and Certificates in Counselling Theory and Counselling Skills.
 I have also completed and passed exams/assessments for the following two Open University courses: 'Science of the Mind' (examining the roots of depression, anxiety and other mental health problems) and 'Challenging Ideas in Mental Health' (exploring mental health problems from the perspective of the client, and examining ways to challenge public stigma surrounding mental ill-health).